awsdocs/amazon-connect-admin-guide/doc_source/set-working-queue.md

 ## Description<a name="set-working-queue-description"></a>
 + This block specifies the queue to be used when **Transfer to queue** is invoked\.
 + A queue must be specified before invoking **Transfer to queue** except when used in a customer queue flow\.
-It’s also the default queue for checking attributes, such as staffing, queue status, and hours of operation\.
+It's also the default queue for checking attributes, such as staffing, queue status, and hours of operation\.

 ## Supported channels<a name="set-working-queue-channels"></a>